Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • constant friction of the area around the ears;

-• friction against the walls of the cell or room.
+• friction against the walls of a cage or room.

-If there is even the slightest suspicion of psoroptosis, first you need to carefully examine the pet's auricles.
+If there is even the slightest suspicion of psoroptosis, first you need to carefully examine your pet’s ears.
 A healthy rabbit has smooth and clean ears.
-If red tubercles appear on them, you should pay special attention to this, since they can be the first symptom.
+If red bumps appear on them, you should pay special attention to this, since they may become the first symptom.

 Jpg" alt="Sore rabbit ear" width="580" height="400">!}

-If ear scabies is detected, and the tubercles are replaced by vesicles in which there is a yellow liquid, then psoroptosis is confirmed.
-Subsequently, these bubbles will grow and burst, the liquid will flow out and dry out, a crust will form.
+If ear scabies are identified, and the tubercles are replaced by vesicles containing yellow liquid, then psoroptosis is confirmed.
+Subsequently, these bubbles will grow and burst, the liquid will flow out and dry out, and a crust will form.

-You need to go to the veterinarian when the first unpleasant symptoms appear.
-The veterinarian will conduct a study by taking a scraping.
-Based on the results of the procedure, the specialist will make an accurate diagnosis and prescribe the necessary treatment for the rabbit.
+You need to see a veterinarian when the first unpleasant symptoms appear.
+The veterinarian will conduct an examination by taking a scraping.
+Based on the results of the procedure, the specialist will give an accurate diagnosis and prescribe the necessary treatment for the rabbit.

 In some cases, contacting a veterinarian is not possible.
 Then you can take a scraping at home.
-It is enough to place it under a layer of vaseline oil, and then, with the help of a magnifying glass, you can see ticks and their movements on it.
+It is enough to place it under a layer of petroleum jelly, and then, using a magnifying glass, you can see ticks and their movements on it.

 How to treat?

-In the process of treating a rabbit, it is constantly necessary to show a specialist so that deterioration does not occur.
-It is necessary to strictly follow all the instructions of the veterinarian, and also act according to the following plan:
+1. During the treatment process, the rabbit must be constantly shown to a specialist so that deterioration does not occur.
+It is necessary to strictly follow all instructions from the veterinarian, and also act according to the following plan:

-1. Anoint the formed crusts on the ears with a mixture of glycerin and an alcohol solution of iodine in a ratio of 1:4.
-In this case, the plaque should become softer.
+2. Anoint the crusts that have formed on the ears with a mixture of glycerin and an alcohol solution of iodine in a ratio of 1:4.
+In this case, the coating should become softer.

-3. Once every 3 days, drip the drug "Amitrazin".
+Once every 3 days, instill the drug “Amitrazine”.
 Frequent use of drops is harmful because it causes burns.

 Before applying the preparations, it is necessary to thoroughly rinse and clean the ears.
 Usually a positive effect comes after the first procedure, however, if this does not happen, then it is worth repeating their treatment and treatment with special means.

-In addition, special ointments, aerosols and sprays have an additional effect.
-In particular, "Dikrezil", "Acrodex", "Cyodrin", etc. You can use these drugs no more than 1 time per week.
-If treatment is started on time, then the pet will be able to boast of healthy ears.
+In addition, special ointments, aerosols and sprays have additional effects.
+In particular, “Dicrezil”, “Acrodex”, “Tsiodrin”, etc. These drugs can be used no more than once a week.
+If you start treatment on time, your pet will be able to boast of healthy ears.

-In order to succeed in the ears of scabies of rabbits, rabbit breeders do not have to turn to pharmaceutical preparations.
-You can make a tool at home, which will include the following components:
+• To remove scabs from rabbits' ears, rabbit breeders do not have to turn to pharmaceutical drugs.
+You can make a product at home that contains the following components:

 • Turpentine;